usecakework/docs/docs/intro.md

 <TabItem value="python" label="Python">

 ```
-cakework start
+cakework deploy
 ```

-You can use the CLI to run your app and get a result.
+You can use the CLI to call your Task and get a result.

 ```
 cakework run